-Embarking on a self-build project doesn’t have to mean laying every last brick yourself.
+Embarking on a self build project doesn’t have to mean laying every last brick yourself.
 In reality, most people rely on some degree of help from a specialist housebuilder.
 That’s where package suppliers come in.
-These firms offer you the chance to be as involved or removed from the endeavour as you desire.
-Their sliding scale of services allows you to choose just how much of the design, material supply, construction and fitting out of your new home is catered for by that single company.

-There are variations – some firms will require you to go to the wind- and water-tight stage with them, for example.
+There are variations – some firms will require you to go to at least the wind- and water-tight stage with them, for example.
+This is known as a shell build route.
 Consider employing a project manager (PM) to oversee the remaining parts of the build.
 “I’d recommend this route if you’re not sure you have the level of expertise required to manage the project yourself,” says Joe.

 “By engaging a PM or opting for turnkey, you’ll find that it’s easier to stick to schedules,” says Joe.
 Labour can account for a massive chunk of your costs – as much as 60 per cent in some cases – so it stands to reason that running on time will be a huge boon to your budget.